 I tried Gingko and I went through 14 sessions of HBOT with limited success.

 That said, I had had periods, sometimes whole months, in which my tinnitus was not bothering me at nights or during the day.
 Stress definitely makes my tinnitus worse as does exposure to loud sounds.

 In September 2014, I had an MRI done (on my neck), and this exam, loud and uncomfortable, threw me back to those dark times following the 2011 exam.

 Following the trauma, I had a treatment with a local specialist - 5 weeks of Gingko in high doses and Cavinton (which opens up veins).
-I definitely experienced some improvement - the fulness in my ears went away and the roaring tinnitus went down.
+I definitely experienced some improvement - the fullness in my ears went away and the roaring tinnitus went down.

-Still, as of today, May 2015, I am still struggling with my new acoustic reality: negatively reacting to loud sounds, unable to sleep well at night because of tinnitus, limiting my social life because of my ears, etc etc ..
+Still, as of today, May 2015, I am still struggling with my new acoustic reality: negatively reacting to loud sounds, unable to sleep well at night because of tinnitus, limiting my social life because of my ears, etc ..

 Unsurprisingly, anxiety and depression are part of the package.

 advice to newbies:

 If I could do it all over again, I would have: